WP-Grogu/ObjectPress/docs/the-basics/taxonomies.md

 ObjectPress manage the custom post types initialisation out of the box for you.
 You simply need to add your Taxonomy inside the `taxonomies` key, inside the `config/app.php` config file :

+> The taxonomies are going to be initialized after custom post types and in the order they appears in the configuration array.

 ```php
     /*
     |--------------------------------------------------------------------------